Case Study 1: Improved Logistics Efficiency for Procurement From Overseas

-Realizing reduced costs and faster shipping by utilizing the TA-Q-BIN network in Singapore and overseas.
-Supporting global business with high quality services.
+Realize reduced costs and faster shipping by utilizing the TA-Q-BIN network in Singapore and overseas.
+We support global businesses with high quality services.

-Yamato Global Direct realizes simplified and efficient logistics by directly linking the forwarding capability of Yamato Group with TA-Q-BIN networks in Singapore and overseas.
-In addition to shipping from overseas to Singapore, Yamato can provide integrated shipping from Singapore to final destinations overseas.
-For example, the importing of fresh food products.
-Due to limited sales opportunities, products must be delivered efficiently and as quickly as possible.
-However, until now, many businesses dealt with products which passed through several logistics companies after being imported and were temporarily transported to warehouses in Singapore.
+Yamato Global Direct provides simplified and efficient logistics services by directly linking the forwarding capabilities of Yamato Group with the TA-Q-BIN networks in Singapore and overseas.
+In addition to shipping from overseas to Singapore, we can provide integrated shipping from Singapore to final destinations overseas.
+For example, we can handle fresh food imports.
+Due to limited sales opportunities, products must be delivered as efficiently as possible.
+However, until now, many businesses dealt with products which had to pass through several logistics companies after being imported, and then be temporarily stored in local warehouses.
 Yamato Group provides integrated management from overseas until the final destination in Singapore.
-Furthermore, although imported products were stored in warehouses after importing during conventional logistics, our company can put products directly into our TA-Q-BIN network after importing.
-This results in reduced costs and increased speed, as well as the reduction of lost sales opportunities.
+Furthermore, although imported products usually have to be stored in warehouses after import with the use of conventional logistics services, we can put products directly into our TA-Q-BIN network after import.
+This results in reduced costs and increased delivery speed, as well as reduced lost sales opportunities.

 Case Study 2: Three Days Service from On-Site Factories in Shanghai to Destinations within Japan

-Mounting intermediate storage cost for moving products to import warehouses.
+Mounting intermediate storage costs for moving products to import warehouses.

 The Yamato Group also uses bonded zones called “Bonded Logistics Zones (BLZ)” for Japanese businesses importing from China.
-Multiple products from multiple Chinese vendors are collected together at BLZ and are after undergoing logistics-related processing such as kitting and assortment packing shipped to Japanese stores.
+Multiple products from multiple Chinese vendors are collected together at the BLZ and are shipped to Japanese stores after undergoing logistics-related processing, such as kitting and assortment packing.
 Through this solution, all products are directly delivered to each store without sorting and kitting upon arrival in Japan.

 Case Study 3: Anticipating Advantages from the Import of Various Commodities

-Unable to find a solution for lead time and cost reduction.
+Unable to find a solution for reduction of lead time and costs.

 *Weight: 20kg – Volume: 0.08m3

-Case Study 5: Expansion of TA-Q-BIN Services throughout East Asia draws attention from Overseas Online Shopping Business
+Case Study 5: Expansion of TA-Q-BIN Services Throughout East Asia Draws Attention from Overseas Online Shopping Businesses

-The Yamato Group launched TA-Q-BIN services in Shanghai and Singapore in January of 2010.
-Services will be also launched in Hong Kong and Malaysia in 2011.
-Segawa comments, “The Yamato Group has repeatedly received inquiries from health food, cosmetics, and other on-line shopping businesses regarding their interest in using our services for shipping products internationally.”
+The Yamato Group launched TA-Q-BIN services in Shanghai and Singapore in January 2010, and in Hong Kong and Malaysia in 2011.
+Segawa comments, “The Yamato Group has repeatedly received inquiries from health food, cosmetics, and other online shopping businesses regarding their interest in using our services for shipping products internationally.”

-A fresh food company headquartered in Chiba Prefecture uses the Internet to sell high quality vegetables produced in Japan to the high-net worth consumers in Singapore.
+A fresh food company headquartered in Chiba Prefecture uses the Internet to sell high quality vegetables produced in Japan to wealthy consumers in Singapore.

-Fresh, high quality vegetables are picked up from various regions of Japan using TA-Q-BIN, assortment packaged for each customer and transported by air to Singapore.
+Fresh, high quality vegetables are picked up from various regions of Japan using TA-Q-BIN.
+Assortments are packaged for each individual customer and then transported by air to Singapore.
 Because of this, fresh products can be delivered as is to customers in Singapore.
 The shortest lead time from a farmer in Japan to a customer in Singapore is 3 days.
 By using a sophisticated Japanese transportation network to deliver high-quality Japanese vegetables, overseas customers can enjoy fresh products as if they were purchased from a supermarket in Japan.